aternosorg/armarius/README.md

 ### Writing archives

 New archives can be created using a [WriteArchive](src/Archive/WriteArchive.js) object.
-The [WriteArchive](src/Archive/WriteArchive.js) constructor needs to be passed a function that generates new [EntrySource](src/Archive/EntrySource/EntrySource.js) objects when needed.
+The [WriteArchive](src/Archive/WriteArchive.js) constructor needs to be passed a function, Generator or AsyncGenerator that generates new [EntrySource](src/Archive/EntrySource/EntrySource.js) objects when needed.

 Additionally, a [WriteArchiveOptions](src/Options/WriteArchiveOptions.js) object can be passed: